-Kay Moor, West Virginia is a former company town at New River Gorge National River.
+Kay Moor is a former company town at New River Gorge National River in West Virginia.
 At its height, Kay Moor featured a coal mine and processing plant.
-Kay Moor was named for James Kay, a Low Moor Iron Company employee whose task was to construct the town at the base of the mountain.1
+Kay Moor was named for James Kay, a Low Moor Iron Company employee whose task was to construct the town at the base of the mountain.
+1

-The community of Kay Moor was located at Kaymoor Bottom along the Chesapeake & Ohio Railroad (C&O),1 while the mine portal was located 560 feet above on the Sewell Bench.
-The mine serviced the New River Coalfield’s 36-inch 2 Sewell Seam, which featyred low-volatile bituminous coal that was considered “smokeless.”
+The community of Kay Moor was located at Kaymoor Bottom along the Chesapeake & Ohio Railroad (C&O) 1 while the mine portal was located 560 feet above on the Sewell Bench.
+The mine serviced the New River Coalfield’s 36-inch 2 Sewell Seam, which featured low-volatile bituminous coal that was considered “smokeless.”
 Kay Moor Top was located at the top of the mountain and served as the terminus for the mountain haulage.

-In 1873, Abiel Abbot Low,managing director of the Low Moor Iron Company in Low Moor, West Virginia, acquired land for Kay Moor for potential coal operations along the New River.
-The property was not developed until 1899 when the Kay Moor No. 1 coal mine was opened to supply coal to the company’s blast furnaces in Virginia.
-The mine was connected to the C&O at the bottom of the mountain, called Kay Moor Bottom, via a 1,000-foot single-track, 30-degree incline, which lifted workers and equipment up and down the mountain daily.4
+In 1873, Abiel Abbot Low, managing director of the Low Moor Iron Company in Low Moor, West Virginia, acquired land for Kay Moor for potential coal operations along the New River.
+4 The property was not developed until 1899 when the Kay Moor No. 1 coal mine was opened to supply coal to the company’s blast furnaces in Virginia.
+The mine was connected to the C&O at the bottom of the mountain, Kay Moor Bottom, via a 1,000-foot single-track, 30-degree incline.
+The incline lifted workers and equipment up and down the mountain daily.

 The mine itself was a simple room-and-pillar operation that initially used mule-driven rail cars.
-Electric locomotives later replaced the mules.1
+1 Electric locomotives later replaced the mules.

-Waste slate from the operations was moved to the top of the mountain, called Kaymoor Top, and dumped.1
+Waste slate from the operations was moved to the top of the mountain, Kaymoor Top, and dumped.
+1

-At the base of the incline, coal was unloaded into a 100-ton capacity storage chute.1 A feeder distributed the coal onto a horizontal belt conveyor that led into the processing plant, where coal was screened, or washed and screened.
+At the base of the incline, coal was unloaded into a 100-ton capacity storage chute.
+1 A feeder distributed the coal onto a horizontal belt conveyor that led into the processing plant, where coal was screened, or washed and screened.
 The process removed impurities from the coal.
-A wooden tipple stood at the base, which burned in 1924 and replaced with a metal structure.
+A wooden tipple stood at the base, which burned in 1924.
+It was replaced with a metal structure.

-In 1925, the Kaymoor mine was sold to the New River & Pocahontas Consolidated Coal Company, a subsidiary of the Berwind-White Corporation of Philadelphia.1 A new processing plant was soon constructed and a Simon-Carves Baum Jig Washer was built circa 1928.
+In 1925, the Kaymoor mine was sold to the New River & Pocahontas Consolidated Coal Company, a subsidiary of the Berwind-White Corporation of Philadelphia.
+1 A new processing plant was soon constructed and a Simon-Carves Baum Jig Washer was built circa 1928.
 Both the plant and washer were built by the Link Belt Company of Chicago.
-The Fan House drift opening was also constructed in 1928 and located 200 feet north of Butcher Branch.1
+The Fan House drift opening was also constructed in 1928 and located 200 feet north of Butcher Branch.

 The obsolete coke ovens were closed in the 1930’s.
-Kaymoor Bottom and New Camp were abandoned by 1952 and most of the buildings were ruined by fire in April 1960.1 The inclines continued to operate until 1962 when the mines were closed.
-They were briefly restarted under the Barbara Gale Coal Company but it ceased operations in 1964.3
+1 Kaymoor Bottom and New Camp were abandoned by 1952 and most of the buildings were ruined by fire in April 1960.
+The inclines continued to operate until 1962 when the mines were closed.
+They were briefly restarted under the Barbara Gale Coal Company but ceased operations in 1964.
+3

-New River Gorge National River, a national park, was established in 1978 and between 1981 and 1982, remnant coal mining equipment and buildings was salvaged along the Sewell Bench.1 Caustic action of rain water mixing with remnant coal dust had deteriorated much of the structures that remained.
-The preparation plant and tipple was dynamited by Dykon Blasting on March 10, 1999 using just 25 pounds of explosives due to the poor structural condition of the buildings.3 It was left in a ruinous state and fenced, accessible from a rail-to-trail as an interpretative display.
+New River Gorge National River, a national park, was established in 1978 and between 1981 and 1982, remnant coal mining equipment and buildings were salvaged along the Sewell Bench.
+1 Caustic action of rain water mixing with remnant coal dust had deteriorated much of the structures that remained.
+The preparation plant and tipple was dynamited by Dykon Blasting on March 10, 1999 using just 25 pounds of explosives due to the poor structural condition of the buildings.
+3 It was left in a ruinous state and fenced, accessible from a rail-to-trail as an interpretative display.

 Miners arrived via the mountain haulage inclines who then picked up dynamite at the powder house.